 Legislative drafting 26-Mar-2018

-High priority, as failure to address this issue could lead to loss of rights for applicants who are entitled to them.
+The amendment was accorded high priority, as failure to address the issue could lead to loss of rights for applicants who are entitled to them.